PandABlocks/PandABlocks-server/README.rst

 <https://github.com/PandA-Motion-Project/zebra2-rootfs>`_ and build the kernel
 target.

-The zebra2-server Makefile supports four main build targets:
+The panda-server Makefile supports four main build targets:

 ``driver``
     This builds the kernel driver required by the target server to communicate